xemle/home-gallery-doc/source/development/index.rst

+.. _Development:

 Development
 ===========

-Welcome to the development section.
-In this section you will get an overview of the source code structure which helps you to fix or extend the gallery.
+Visit :ref:`Internals` and the :ref:`FAQ` to get familiar with the basic architecture and design decisions if you plan to develop or fix a feature.
+Visit :ref:`Plugin` section to get into the development.

 HomeGallery is written in Javascript/Typescript and the source code is structured in a mono repro.
 To develop and change HomeGallery you need `NodeJS <https://www.nodejs.org>`_,